makuk66/backup-github-repos-to-s3/README.md

-Backup Github repos to S3
+# Backup Github repos to S3

-Uage:
+Usage:

 put a github access token into a file named 'token', make sure you have the aws command line client configured